 Dental implants are biocompatible metal anchors that are surgically positioned in the jaw beneath the gums to support an artificial crown where natural teeth are missing.
 Implants are never cemented or connected to remaining teeth the way traditional crowns or dental bridges are.

 How does an implant stay firmly anchored?
 There is a phenomenon called osseointegration, meaning that titanium is so compatible that bone actually attaches itself to the implant.
-The advantages include increased stability of dentures while also reducing long-term bone resorption, the ability to restore a missing tooth without altering the teeth on either side of the space.
+The advantages include increased stability of dentures while also reducing long-term bone resorption and the ability to restore a missing tooth without altering the teeth on either side of the space.

-Who Needs Dental Implants?
+Who Can Benefit From Dental Implants?

 Anyone who is missing teeth and can benefit from better chewing efficiency, as well as improved appearance or speech, is a candidate for implants.
 Implants can be the solution when it has become difficult or impossible to wear a removable partial or complete denture.
-Especially patients at high risk for decay, implants are a great option because bacterial decay will no longer be a risk factor with implants.
+For patients at a high risk for decay, implants are a great option too because bacterial decay will no longer be a risk factor with implants.

 Eligible candidates must meet the following criteria: